breethomas/Up-Git-Creek/README.md

 But even though you are the master of your own domain, what if your :octocat: is mistaken about this?
 What if you are DENIED?
 Never fear.
 The FORCE is with you:
 ```
 git push -f origin master
-(# you will now overwrite the entire repo on the big :octocat: in the sky with your local copy)
+(# you will now overwrite the entire repo on the big github in the sky with your local copy)
 (# it is good. it is powerful. it is necessary. it is also dangerous. think before you push)
 ```